 My goodness, it seems like forever since I’ve written.
 I’ve been very busy, vacationing (which I’ll write about later) and sewing (and sewing, and sewing…).
-This past weekend was the Art Deco Society’s Queen Mary Art Deco Festival.
+This past weekend was the Art Deco Society’s Queen Mary Art Deco Festival aboard the Queen Mary.
 It was our first time staying for the whole weekend, and we were very excited to see what was in store that we had missed in prior years.

 Since there are so many events during the course of the weekend, you need an extensive wardrobe, so I literally spent my entire summer sewing, as finding vintage in my size that I like is near impossible.
 So I chained myself to my dining table and burned the midnight oil through the hot summer nights to prepare for the weekend.
 And I found I could have used more dresses!
 But more on that later.